Storm debris cleanup on waterways

 - “I want to go into a wetland with a bulldozer and push debris around, do I need a permit?”

-Yes, operating a bulldozer in a wetland to push debris around will likely result in a discharge of fill material and will require a wetland permit.
+Yes, operating a bulldozer in a wetland to push debris around will likely result in a discharge of fill material and will require a DNR wetland permit.

-- Emergency situations, including health and public safety: The Waterways Program defers to emergency and public safety while implementing the permit program.
+- Emergency situations, including health and public safety: The DNR Waterways Program defers to emergency and public safety while implementing the permit program.
 For example, it would be inappropriate to delay an emergency response while processing a permit.
 We ask that the appropriate Waterways staff person be consulted with as soon as reasonable when dealing with emergency situations.
 The department staff should use good judgment to waive or delay standard permitting requirements in emergency or similar situations.

 - Other Agencies, including the U.S. Army Corps of Engineers and county zoning authorities, also regulate activities in waterways and wetlands.
 Please advise people to check with these agencies as appropriate.